Turmeric an Antioxidant and Anti-inflammatory Superhero

 Turmeric is a rhizome (a stem that grows horizontally underground) that is closely related to ginger.
 It even looks a little like ginger, except it’s a bit smaller and has an orange hue as opposed to yellow.
 Most likely you can find fresh turmeric in the same vicinity as ginger in the produce section.
 Or, you can find it dried and ground in the spice aisle.

 Turmeric has long been used as a culinary spice around the world.
 Native to Southern Asia, it’s commonly found in Asian, Indian, and Pakistani cuisines.
 It offers a distinct aroma and flavor as well as a beautiful golden color to the dishes it’s added to.
 But the allure doesn’t stop there.
-Turmeric has been used by ancient Chinese and Ayurvedic medicine for centuries to treat a variety of conditions, including:
+Turmeric has been used by ancient Chinese and Ayurvedic medicine for centuries.

 - Liver disease